2018 Summer Competition

-Results and Tables
+Results and Tables for 2017

 The Deadly D's (David Badham and Dafna Dekel, support from Phil Blind reserve) win the Summer Competition 2017 by 3 games to 2